bkudria/speakeasy/docs/instructions.md

 - Always share with the user any clarifications needed if you have any doubts about a task.

 File Visibility Guidelines:
-1. Always ask to see all files noted for a task before beginning work.
+1. Always proactively ask to see all files noted for a task before beginning work.
 2. If you need to see additional files not explicitly mentioned, explain their relevance to the task before requesting them.
 3. Never propose changes to files whose contents you have not seen.